Shaughnessy v. United States ex rel. Mezei: Background

-Ignatz Mezei was born in Gibraltar of Hungarian and Romanian descent, had arrived in the United States in 1923, and lived in Buffalo, New York for 25 years.
+Ignatz Mezei was born in Gibraltar of Hungarian and Romanian descent, had unlawfully arrived in the United States in 1923, and lived in Buffalo, New York for 25 years.
 In 1948, Ignatz Mezei left his wife, four stepchildren, and a carpenter job to visit his dying mother in Romania.
-However, Mezei found himself unable to secure entry into Romania and decided to return to the United States.
-After spending 19 months overseas, Mezei was able to secure a quota immigration visa issued by the American Consul in Budapest, Hungary; he then returned to the U.S. aboard a ship bound for Ellis Island.
-On February 9, 1950, Ignatz Mezei’s ship arrived in New York where he was informed by an immigration inspector that he was inadmissible.
-While the precise grounds and factual basis for this were unknown to Mezei, he was aware that IRS had once looked into him for possible ties to the Hungarian lodge of the International Workers Order.
-Prior to his removal hearing, Mezei’s attorney met with a Justice Department official who presented that the denial of admission arose based on three grounds:
+Upon his arrival in Romania, Mezei found he would not be able to enter and he thereafter decided to attempt to return to the United States.
+After spending 19 months in Europe, Mezei was able to secure an immigration quota visa from the American Consulate in Budapest, Hungary; he then returned to the U.S. aboard a ship bound for Ellis Island.
+On February 9, 1950, Ignatz Mezei’s ship arrived in New York where Mezei was informed by Edward J. Shaughnessy, the INS District Director for New York, that he was inadmissible.
+While the precise grounds and factual basis for this denial of admission were unknown to Mezei, he was aware that the IRS had once looked into him for possible ties to the Hungarian lodge of the International Workers Order.
+Prior to his removal hearing, Mezei’s attorney, Jack Wasserman, met with a Justice Department official who presented that the denial of admission arose based on three grounds: